opencaesar/oml-tutorials/tutorial-2.md

 **Pattern Synopsis**

 We say a mission deploys components, which are typically the major systems  of the mission.
-In our case, these are Launch System, Spacecraft, etc..
-Deploys is a whole-part relationship, but allows more than one mission to deploy the same component, as in for example, a shared mission operates a system for coordinated ops.
+In our case, these are Launch System, Spacecraft, etc.  Deploys is a whole-part relationship, but allows more than one mission to deploy the same component, as in for example, a shared mission operates a system for coordinated ops.

 **New Vocabularies**